top of page

 This series is my rendering of the life of Sarah Forbes Bonetta (1843-1880).
 Born Aina, she was a titled member of the Yoruba people of West Africa, orphaned by war and enslaved to a Dahomean king.
 She was given to a British merchant who in turn offered her as a ‘gift’ to Queen Victoria, who presented Bonetta to British society as her goddaughter.
 As Victoria was one of the first to embrace photography, the photos of Sara Forbes Bonetta in the Royal Photographic Archives became visual evidence that she actually existed.

-The sitter I chose is Kajote Barbara from Uganda, as in her life, there are a number of modern-day synchronic parallels and similarities to Sarahs story.
+The portrayed is Kajote Barbara from Uganda, as in her life, there are a number of modern-day synchronic parallels and similarities to Sarahs story.
 Kajote was orphaned at a very young age and was chosen to represent Uganda for Miss Uganda 2011.
-She moved to Europe and experienced difficulties fitting in.
+She moved to Europe and experienced a challenging time.

-My artistic process involves meticulous ongoing research and execution.
 My research on the legacy of Sarah Forbes Bonetta also led me to Bonetta's grave in the English cemetery in Funchal, Madeira.
-After years of searching, I found and connected with her next of kin, and in the coming years I will publish additional materials relating to Bonetta's life.
+After years of searching, I found and connected with her next of kin, and we are in the process of investigating the possibilities of returning her remains back to the family grave in Lagos.

 (preview & installations below)